 Alcohol Withdrawal Symptoms

-Alcohol withdrawal may occur shortly after consuming one’s last drink.
-Typically, mild symptoms of early withdrawal occur around 6-12 hours after the last drink.6 For those who consumed an excessive amount of alcohol or are daily binge drinkers, by 24 hours, more serious symptoms begin to occur, possibly including visual, auditory, or tactile hallucinations.
+Symptoms of alcohol withdrawal may occur around 6-12 hours after the last drink.1 Individuals who excessively drink alcohol or are daily binge drinkers may experience severe symptoms after 24 hours, possibly including visual, auditory, or tactile hallucinations.

-Withdrawal symptoms range from mild, to moderate, to severe.
-In more extreme cases, without appropriate medical detox, an individual may experience delirium tremens (DTs).
-DTs refers to the onset of sudden and severe psychological and neurological symptoms and can kill.
-Accordingly, for those who consume a liter of hard alcohol per day just to feel normal, quitting “cold turkey” may lead toward severe consequences including death.3, 5 High risk factors for severe withdrawal syndrome include chronic heavy drinking, a history of generalized seizures; and a history of delirium tremens.7
+Alcohol withdrawal symptoms range from mild to severe, and extreme cases may require medical detox due to delirium tremens (DTs).
+DTs are the onset of sudden and intense psychological and neurological symptoms that can be fatal.
+Accordingly, for those who consume a liter of hard alcohol daily just to feel normal, quitting “cold turkey” may lead to severe consequences or death.2.3 High-risk factors for severe withdrawal syndrome include a history of chronic heavy drinking, generalized seizures, and delirium tremens.4

 - Anxiety